-- 3. If upon the Employee's rehire the Employee shall not have been paid the number of weeks severance pay to which he or she was entitled under Article VII, then such unpaid weeks shall be added to the weeks of severance pay to which he or she may become entitled in the future. - J. Employees while on notice of layoff or on the rehire list shall have priority over nonemployees for any job opening for which they are qualified, provided their performance in their current job is satisfactory.
+J. Employees while on notice of layoff shall have priority over non-employees for any job opening for which they are qualified, provided their performance in their current job is satisfactory.
 The Employee's qualifications for the job shall be determined by the hiring manager.